Global Stocks Mixed as Delta Overshadows Broad Economic Recovery

 A sharp rise in confirmed daily cases saw the US reporting as much as 280,403 new infections yesterday, almost reaching the peak of 300,777 set January 8.

-On that note, in another blow to the tourism industry, European countries are considering reinstating restrictions on US travelers as colder months approach.
+On that note, in another blow to the tourism industry, European countries are considering reinstating restrictions on US travellers as colder months approach.
 The US rate of infection has surged to more than 300 new Covid-19 cases per 100,000 in the past 14 days.
 EU Covid standards consider a safe rate of infection to be no more than 75.

 European markets on Tuesday fare relatively unchanged and hugging the flat line following a largely muted market session from a day earlier.
 On Monday, the region-wide Stoxx 600 was barely changed as it ended the day higher by 0.07% to 472.68.